THE-WIRE/RT-Code-Collab/README.md

-# rt-code-collab README
+# realtime README

-This is the README for your extension "rt-code-collab".
+This is the README for your extension "realtime".
 After writing up a brief description, we recommend including the following sections.

 ## Features